Smartglasses: Market structure

 Analytics company IHS has estimated that the shipments of smart glasses may rise from just 50,000 units in 2012 to as high as 6.6 million units in 2016.
 According to a survey of more than 4,600 U.S. adults conducted by Forrester Research, around 12 percent of respondents are willing to wear Google Glass or other similar devices if it offers a service that piques their interest.
 Business Insider's BI Intelligence expects an annual sales of 21 million Google Glass units by 2018.
 Samsung and Microsoft are expected to develop their own version of Google Glass within six months with a price range of $200 to $500.
 Samsung has reportedly bought lenses from Lumus, a company based in Israel.
 Another source says Microsoft is negotiating with Vuzix.
 In 2006, Apple filed patent for its own HMD device.
 In July 2013, APX Labs founder and CEO Brian Ballard stated that he knows of 25 to 30 hardware companies which are working on their own versions of smartglasses, some of which APX is working with.

-In fact, there were only about 150K AR glasses shipped to customers through the world in 2016 despite the strong opinion of CEOs of leading tech companies that AR is entering our life.
-This outlines some serious technical limitations that prevent OEMs from offering a product that would balance functionality and customers’ desire not to wear daily a massive facial/cephalic device.
-The solution could be in transfer of battery, processing power and connectivity from the AR glasses frame to an external wire-connected device such as a smart necklace.
-This could allow development of AR glasses serving as display only – lite, cheap and stylish.